 vs. Lectric XP 4.0

 The Lectric XP 4.0 operates in a different subcategory: budget-friendly folding commuter.
-At approximately $999, it undercuts the CGO600 Pro by roughly $800, making direct spec comparison less meaningful.
+At approximately $999, it undercuts the CGO600 Pro by a wide margin, making direct spec comparison less meaningful.

 That said, the XP 4.0's specs deserve acknowledgment.
-The 552Wh battery (48V 10.4Ah) roughly matches the CGO600 Pro's 504Wh capacity.
-Both deliver Class 3 speeds up to 28 mph.
-Both use hydraulic disc brakes.
+The 552Wh battery is larger than the CGO600 Pro's 360Wh battery, and the Lectric adds folding utility and throttle capability.
+Both use hydraulic disc brakes, but they target different buyers.

 The key differences are folding capability (XP 4.0 folds; CGO600 Pro doesn't) and weight (XP 4.0 weighs approximately 64 lbs—nearly double the CGO600 Pro).
 If you need a folding bike that fits in tight storage spaces or trunk compartments, the XP 4.0 is the practical choice despite its weight.
 If you prioritize light weight and don't need folding, the CGO600 Pro delivers a more refined riding experience.